-Check out the flyer for more information on the new field course in Utah (Spring of 2013)!
+Check out the flyer for more information on the field course in Yellowstone (Spring of 2014)!